3vot/clay/readme.md

 If you are running on nitrous.io, find out your preview domain and add it as an option.
 Else leave blank and hit enter

-This will start a development server, just point your browser to http://localhost:3000/3vot/hello-world
+This will start a development server, just point your browser to http://localhost:3000/myorg/gold

+If you are using nitrous.io, point the server to NITROUS_URL/myorg/gold

 Step 5:
 Make change to your app